Chromium(IV) fluoride

 Chromium(IV) fluoride is an inorganic compound with the chemical formula CrF4.
 It has a dark greenish-black color when solid.
-It rapidly hydrolysizes in presence of moisture in air or directly in water.
+It rapidly hydrolyzes in presence of moisture in air or directly in water.

 Synthesis

 Powdered chromium or CrCl3 is exposed to fluorine gas at a temperature of 350-500 °C, which creates a mix of CrF4 and CrF5.
 The CrF4 settles out as varnish-like brown beads upon cooling.